-For purposes of Maine pass-through entity withholding, the net income of an entity for the calendar (or fiscal) year is calculated, on an estimated basis, as follows:
+For purposes of Maine pass-through entity withholding the net income of an entity for the calendar (or fiscal) year is calculated on an estimated basis.
+See the instructions for Form 941P-ME, Schedule 1P, line 5 for more information.